 A diverse range of fish species make the Broads their home meaning you are never quite sure what you might encounter whilst angling.
 Common species found in the Broads include bream, rudd, tench, roach, perch, carp and the carnivorous pike.
-Luckily, the BASG offer fishing guides with suggested baits and techniques to help you get out there and improve your chances of making a catch!
+Luckily, the BASG provide fishing guides on their website with suggested baits and techniques to help you get out there and improve your chances of making a catch!

 The Broads Authority and the Environment Agency are working to install more wheelchair-accessible fishing platforms in the Broads area, and improving accessibility is one of the key themes of the BASG.
 Some of the best places to get information on where to fish if you use a wheelchair are the tackle shops.

 The BASG offers coaching sessions with experienced anglers allowing an increasing number of people to try out angling and develop their skills.
 Working with the Broads Authority, the BASG aim to inspire the next generation, ensuring young anglers can get out there and enjoy the sport.

 The Broads is famed for its large Pike, with many 40lb+ specimen caught over the years